The following is a list of questions for troubleshooting zcashd, the core Zcash client software. For general FAQ, see https://z.cash/support/faq.html.

 These messages indicate that your computer has run out of memory for running zcashd.
 This will most likely happen with mining nodes which require more resources than a full node without running a miner.
 This can also happen while creating a transaction involving a z-address.
 You’ll need to allocate at least 4GB memory for these transactions.

-To get help with the RPC interface from the command line, use zcash-cli help to list all commands.
+To get help with the RPC interface from the command line, use:

 There is also additional documentation under Zcash Payment API .

-zcash-cli` stops responding after I use the command `z_importkey
+zcash-cli stops responding after using the command z_importkey

 The command has added the key, but your node is currently scanning the blockchain for any transactions related to that key, causing there to be a delay before it returns.
 This immediate rescan is the default setting for z_importkey, which you can override by adding false to the command if you simply want to import the key, i.e. zcash-cli z_importkey $KEY false